Victor Y. Wang

 Presentations

-Sums of three cubes, a flash talk at IST Austria for high school math olympiad participants (3/2024); handwritten notes available here.
+Sums of three cubes, a flash talk at IST Austria for Austrian Math Olympiad students (3/2024); handwritten notes available here.

 Sums of three cubes over a function field, Number Theory Web Seminar (2/2024; virtual); video recording available here; slides available here.

-Sums of three cubes over a function field, Graz-ISTA Number Theory Number Theory Days (2/2024).
+Sums of three cubes over a function field, Graz-ISTA Number Theory Days (2/2024).

 Zeta ratio averages at the square-root barrier for cubes, Göttingen Oberseminar on Analytic Number Theory (11/2023).